-Once you’ve found the perfect dress and hairstyle for your big day, you’ll want to move on to handling your wedding makeup look.
-Whether you’re going with Kardashian-inspired glam or a more natural look, choosing the right artist is essential.
+Once you’ve found the perfect wedding dress and hairstyle for your big day, you’ll want to move on to handling your wedding makeup look.
+Whether you’re going with Kardashian-inspired glam or a more natural look, choosing the right wedding makeup artist is essential.
 Before you start signing contracts and writing cheques there are a few important things you’ll want to know to make sure you’ve found the right artist for you.

 1. Are you available on my wedding day?

 This is the first question you’ll want to ask.
 Why?
 If the artist of your dreams isn’t available on your date it’s good to know sooner rather than later.
 Make sure to ask when they’re available for trials, as well!

 2. What’s your standard rate and what does that include?

 You’re going to have to fit your wedding makeup artist into your budget, so cut to the chase and ask about cost at the beginning of your conversation.
 Though your artist might advertise one price, there may be some additional costs to make note of (for example, do you have any tattoos to cover up?
 It’ll probably cost more than a few loonies to kiss them goodbye).
 Specifically, you’ll want the balance for pre-wedding trials, your wedding day services and any additional costs.

 3. Can you travel for my wedding day?

 This is a key question if you’ve planned something out of town.
 Wedding makeup artists aren’t always available to hop on a plane or train as they may have other obligations or clients to tend to.
 Ask your artist whether they are able to follow you to your destination right out of the gate.
 If not, it’s on to the next one.
 If you want to skip the hassle and cost of travel, look for an artist who already resides in or around your wedding destination.